That the League be called “Eccles and District Bowling League”.

 When a play off is necessary in any Division, matches to be determined by the aggregate score, if a tie, the team with the most winners, if still a tie the team with the best winner, if still a tie the team with the 2nd, 3rd best winner, etc.

-No player shall be allowed to play in a play off match unless he has played in at least one third of the matches played by the team.
+No player shall be allowed to play in a play off match unless they have played in at least one third of the matches played by the team.
 The penalty will be a 21-0 result for the opponent.

 When a Club enters more than one team it must star its five best players.
 These may only play in the ‘A’ team, the remaining players may play in any team.
 When a team enters more than 2 teams it must, in addition to the starred players, nominate its next 5 best regular players.
 These shall only be eligible to play in the ‘A’ or ‘B’ teams, the remaining players may play in any team.